benjamin-tessem/startup/README.md

 ### JavaScript Deliverables

+For this deliverable I added JavaScript to my application, specifically logic for the game, and logging in.

 - [x] Login - The login page has a form that allows you to login with a username and password, when you login, you are redirected to the game page
 - [x] Canvas - The tetris game is rendered on a canvas element, and the canvas is managed by JavaScript
 - [x] Database - The top scores are rendered with data being retrieved from the database